jackdewinter/pymarkdown/docs/rules/rule_md043.md

 ## Footer
 ```

-Note that specificaly in this case, because of the `*` that follows the
+Note that specifically in this case, because of the `*` that follows the
 `## Header` sequence in the configuration value, the `Header` section may have
 any number of subheadings underneath it.
 However, since the `## Footer`
-sequence is not followed by anything, it cannot be followed by any headings.
+sequence is not followed by anything; it cannot be followed by any headings.

 ## Configuration